skyv26/reactify-bookstore/README.md

-# Project Name
+# Reactify BookStore CMS

-> Math Magician is the intermediate project for learning React.js in a fun and interactive way.
-This project will be update time to time by adding the features step by step.
-We will see Mathematics related utilities like Calculator and some tricks or magic in upcoming few weeks.
+> Awesome Book project is a project in order to practice and learn the things more about on JavaScript.
+It is in its initial state and as the day will pass more feature will be added to this project later.

 ## Built With